 Visualize data from multiple environments on a single dashboard

-Monitoring the enterprise cloud poses many challenges when it comes to scale.
+Monitoring the cloud poses many challenges when it comes to scale.
 How do you, for instance, manage to keep an eye on all your AWS instances, Kubernetes nodes, on-premise VMs, and the entirety of the user-experience KPIs for all your public and internal applications across multiple staging environments?
 With growing complexity and variety, you’ll likely want multiple Dynatrace environments so that you can take full advantage of the benefits of segmentation and scale.

 Dynatrace dashboards serve as a single pane of glass for monitoring artifacts like metrics, logs, events, user sessions, and server-side traces.
 With cross-environment dashboards, you can add a completely new dimension in that dashboards are now capable of combining these monitoring artifacts from separate Dynatrace environments and can even support remote management zones.